 MEET CANTOR BEN ROSNER

-Currently serving as Cantor at Mosaic Law Congregation in Sacramento, Ca and a graduate of the Jewish Theological Seminary in New York City, Cantor Ben Rosner – also known as “Cantor Ben” – brings a dynamic approach to Jewish music and synagogue life.
+As the Cantor at Mosaic Law Congregation in Sacramento, Cantor Ben Rosner (known as Cantor Ben) brings a dynamic approach to Jewish music and synagogue life.